 We read online that it is currently not possible to obtain a ‘Visa on Arrival’ to enter Thailand via any Thai/Cambodian border checkpoints.

-Important Note: Some Thai drivers will often try to take shortcuts to save on gas and time and take you to a closer, smaller check-point.
-The last thing you want to happen is to wake up in Hat Yai eating overpriced chewy steak in a stripper joint or in nowhere land on the border with Burma with a Thai visa that expired three days ago!
+Important Note: Some Thai drivers will often try to take shortcuts to save on gas and time and take you to a closer, smaller checkpoint.
+The last thing you want to happen is to wake up in Hat Yai eating overpriced chewy steak in a strip joint or in nowhere land on the border with Myanmar with a Thai visa that expired three days ago!

 Border Crossings in the North of Thailand:

 If you’re in the north of Thailand, Chiang Mai or Pai, you can proceed to Chiang Khong in Thailand and onward to Huay Xai in Laos.
 Once you crossed the Thai border you have the option of taking a boat or a bus to get to Laos – either is fine.

 - If you’re in the islands on the East Coast (Koh Lanta, Ko Phi Phi etc.) make sure you go to Satun or Sadoa as no other Southern border crossing is big enough for what you need.
 Really impress upon your driver that he needs to get you to Satun or Sadoa and not one of the small foot crossings, which are marginally closer.